Welcome to Diy Conservatories

 We manufacture all of our conservatories at our factory in Letchworth.
 Tune in to our webcam and you might even see your conservatory being made!

-Perhaps you are looking to invest some money in having a conservatory added to your home but you don’t have quite enough space or the resources to build a large one.
+Perhaps you are looking to invest some money in having a new design added to your home but you don’t have quite enough space or the resources to build a large one.
 If this is the case then you might want to look more into building a lean-to conservatory.
 A lean-to conservatory is usually built by those that don’t have very much property space or land.
 It is also more often chosen by those that are on a tight budget but just looking to add just a little bit of extra room space to their home.
 Lean-to conservatories are also less complicated and detailed when it comes to designing them which is less stress for those that want to DIY.

 Although a lean-to conservatory would be less complex to build and to purchase, it still has its own unique little design.
 It is a simple square shaped structure.
 Usually the rook is sloped downwards.
 You won’t really see too many of the lean-to conservatories with a flat top.